okeeffed/cheat-sheets/Advanced-React-Redux.md

 ### Passport

 So once they've signed up, how do we exchange and give them a token?
 We need to handle the login case.
+We also need to make sure they're authenticated when they try accessing a protected resource.